Sandicus/Fullstack.ChatterApp/README.md

-# Micro Web Application - Chatter
+# Micro Web Application - Prime 5 Chatter
+#### Welcome to Prime 5 messenger web service!
+With Prime 5, you can:
+	* Make groups
+	* Show off your interests
+	* Connect with friends
+	* Send message live to peers and groups alike!

 _Designed by: Valentin Gheorghe, Mike Gray, Sandy Pham, Kwame L Warrick_